trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 ## Boundary curves

-The `projectDictionary` contains a model that contains information about any inner and/or outer boundary curves that a user can add to define a domain to be meshed.
+The `Project` contains a model that contains information about any inner and/or outer boundary curves that a user can add to define a domain to be meshed.
 Each curve is defined as a "chain" that can be built from multiple connected curves.
 More details on boundary curves and HOHQMesh can be found [here](https://trixi-framework.github.io/HOHQMesh/the-model/).

 The domain can have a single outer boundary chain and an arbitrary number of inner boundary chains.

-The orientation of any curve chains **must be** counter-clockwise.
+The orientation of any curve chains must be counter-clockwise.
 This orientation is automatically checked by HQMTool and a warning is thrown if a user attempts to connect the curve chain in an invalid way.